e-sensing/sits/README.md

 ## Additional information

+Since version 1.4.2, `sits` support OBIA analysis of image time series, using an extension of R package `supercells`.

-For more information, please see the on-line book [“SITS: Data analysis and machine learning for data cubes using satellite image time series”](https://e-sensing.github.io/sitsbook/).
+The package is described in detail in on-line book [“SITS: Data analysis and machine learning for data cubes using satellite image time series”](https://e-sensing.github.io/sitsbook/).